no-go/HadoopDxramFS/slides/Readme.md

 ## Excursion Hadoop

 - starts with HDFS: split big files into big blocks
-- block maybe replicated
+- a block maybe replicated
 - Namenode: stores Blocklocations and infrastructure info
-- MapReduce: split Job into Tasks on blocks
+- MapReduce: split *Job* into *Tasks* on blocks
-- becomes more and more a Processhandling "ecosystem"
+- becomes more and more a process handling "ecosystem" (YARN)

 Run Task where data block is stored.